← Back to Blog

 Registration Fee Tier 2 classification: $500 Varies by number of rooms

-To complete provincial registration, contact the Planning Department to obtain a general letter signed by the Director of Planning and Development.
-This letter confirms your property complies with Land Use Bylaw regulations.
+For primary residences, registration fees are $50 for up to four bedrooms or $150 for five or more rooms.
+Contact the Planning Department to obtain a general letter signed by the Director of Planning and Development confirming your property complies with Land Use Bylaw regulations.

 Annapolis Royal Rules